markhary/notablehealth/README.md

 ### Installation Instructions
 1. Customize config.json.
 It will be used by `npm install` to populate the database.
 2. `$ npm install`
-3. Verify you have a mongoDB instance named *notable* with two collections names *doctors* and *appointments*, respectively.
+3. Verify you have a mongoDB instance named *notable* with two collections named *doctors* and *appointments*, respectively.

 ### Execution Instructions